 All teams chosen to come to interview will need to pay for their own travel, regardless of their geographic location.

-Each contestant will receive a weekly stipend, free accommodation, hardware, software and mentoring from industry professionals.
+Each contestant will receive a weekly stipend of £75 to support their living expenses, free accommodation, hardware & software (subject to sponsorship) and mentoring from industry professionals.
 You are responsible for buying and preparing your own food and there are kitchen facilities at the accommodation.

 The mentors all come from the games industry across the UK who take part in our Developer Accord.
-Each mentor is required to have no less than 3 years games industry experience.
+Each mentor is required to have no less than 3 years development experience in the games industry.

-We will endeavour to accommodate all software requests, within reason - please do not provide a "wish list", only the software you deem to be absolutely necessary to complete your project.
+We will endeavour to accommodate all software requests, within reason but we are not always able to fulfill all requests.
+Please do not provide a "wish list", only the software you deem to be absolutely necessary to complete your project.
 For information about the what hardware and software will be provided, please click here.